sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 .. math:: P(h_1 | d) = \frac{P(d|h_1) P(h_1)}{P(d)}

-It’s all so simple that I feel like an idiot even bothering to write these equations down, since all I’m doing is copying Bayes rule from the previous section.\ [#]_
+It is all so simple that I feel like an idiot even bothering to write these equations down, since all I am doing is copying Bayes rule from the previous section.\ [#]_

 The Bayes factor